icopy-site/awesome/docs/awesome/awesome-swift.md

 * [Realm](https://github.com/realm/realm-cocoa) - Realm is a mobile database: a replacement for Core Data & SQLite.
 * [Realm+JSON](https://github.com/matthewcheok/Realm-JSON) - A concise Mantle-like way of working with Realm and JSON.
 * [RealmWrapper](https://github.com/k-lpmg/RealmWrapper) - Safe and easy wrappers for RealmSwift.
+* [Unrealm](https://github.com/arturdev/Unrealm) - Unrealm enables you to easily store Swift native Classes, Structs and Enums into Realm.

 #### SQL drivers
 [back to top](#readme)